Please visit my Homepage: https://mdkzaman.com/

 Analyze Data by connecting it with the context makes data more interpretable and valuable, rather than analyzing it as a discrete item.
 We can connect data with the knowledge graph to make more sense from it, and guide the data exploration to identify extra information.
 I am building methods and tools to make data analysis based on the knowledge graph.
 This work splits into two separate grant projects, EMERALD and ReSIDUE.

 Deep learning algorithms are performing very good, and sometimes they outperform humans.
 But still, their decision-making process is opaque.
 This is important for safety-critical operations like medical diagnostics, emergency response etc. We are trying to explain the decision of the algorithm.
 Our results Explaining Trained Neural Networks with Semantic Web Technologies: First Steps, Relating Input Concepts to Convolutional Neural Network Decisions are being published in AAAI conference, NeSy and NIPS workshops.

 3. Ontology Axiomatization:

-Analyzed and optimized the scalability of key deep learning (DL) algorithms implemented using Tensorflow on Intel Xeon CPU.
+This work has been done during internship at Intel from January 2019 to August 2019.
+Analyzed and optimized the scalability of key deep learning (DL) algorithms implemented using TensorFlow on Intel Xeon CPU.
 Created containerized solution for intel optimized TensorFlow using Docker and Singularity.

 Insurance company especially health insurance company need to calculate the cost of a new customer.
 Currently, they take user information and calculate the cost manually.
 We tried to automate this process using deep learning algorithms.